perwestin/docs/contents/docs/tutorials/consent.md

 ### Consent authorisation status

-Can be one of the following values:
+`scaStatus` for a consent authorisation can be one of the following values:

 - received
 - psuIdentified